eu-cdse/documentation/APIs/openEO/federation/backends/fileformats.md

 - The openEO dimension metadata is preserved in the netCDF file.
 - CF conventions ([https://cfconventions.org/](https://cfconventions.org/)) are used where applicable.
 - Data is chunked and compressed.

-More information on all supported file formats, can be found [here](../../file-formats).